MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Model Specification

 where $z_i=j$ represents the topic that generates the word $w_i$, which is just being indexed by $j\in\mathbf{z}$.
 Notation $\mathbf{z}_{-i}$ denotes all other topics except for $z_i$.
 In a corpus, i.e., a set of documents, a word may appear more than once in different documents.
 Hence, the count relation between words and topics can be represented as a matrix $WT$.
-An entry of $WT$, denoted by $WT_j^{(w_i)}$, means the number of word $w_i$ assigned to topic $j$.
-Similarly, the number of word $w_i$ assigned to topic $j$ and appeared in a corpus without including current $w_i$ itself is depicted by the notation $WT_{-i,j}^{(w_i)}$.
-Correspondingly, we have the count relation matrix $DT$ between documents and topics.
-An entry of $DT$, denoted by $DT_j^{(\mathbf{w})}$, means the total number of all words in the document $\mathbf{w}$ assigned to topic $j$.
-Similarly, the total number of all words in the document $\mathbf{w}$, which have been assigned to topic $j$ without including current $w_i$ itself is depicted by the notation $DT_{-i,j}^{(\mathbf{w})}$.
+An entry of $WT$, denoted by $WT_j^{(w_i)}$, means the number of words $w_i$ assigned to topic $j$.
+Similarly, the number of words $w_i$ assigned to topic $j$ that appeared in a corpus without including the current $w_i$ itself is depicted by the notation $WT_{-i,j}^{(w_i)}$.
+Correspondingly, we have the count relation matrix $DT$ between the documents and topics.
+An entry of $DT$, denoted by $DT_j^{(\mathbf{w})}$, means the total number of all words in document $\mathbf{w}$ assigned to topic $j$.
+Similarly, the total number of all words in document $\mathbf{w}$, which have been assigned to topic $j$ without including the current $w_i$ itself, is depicted by the notation $DT_{-i,j}^{(\mathbf{w})}$.

 For a numbered document $\mathbf{w}_i$, the estimate of a topic distribution $\theta_{\mathbf{w}_i}$ over topic $j$ can be calculated as: